Esteban Bullrich: Political career

 Bullrich began his political career in 2003 when he ran for a seat in the Buenos Aires City Legislature for the Recreate for Growth party (Recrear), later becoming vice-president of the party for the Buenos Aires District.
 In office, he has organized and led efforts to improve the Argentine education system.
 In 2005, he was elected to the National Chamber of Deputies, representing the Autonomous City of Buenos Aires.
 Bullrich caucused with the PRO alliance, a center-right political bloc.
 Bullrich and PRO are also allied with political blocs Commitment to Change and Recrear.

 In 2006 Bullrich was recognized as an Eisenhower Fellow in its Multi Nation Program 2006.
 This experience enabled him to meet American policy makers and study the US educational system with special attention on charter schools.

 Bullrich has been in the press serving as an opposition congressman in the Skanska corruption case where the Swedish construction and development company allegedly over-charged the Argentine government for the construction of a pipeline in northern Argentina.

 In 2007, Bullrich took leave from the chamber of deputies to become interim Minister of Social Development of the Autonomous City of Buenos Aires.
 He officially resigned to the chamber of deputies in 2009, a few months before the end his term.

 On December 22, 2009, after the resignation of Abel Posse, it was announced that Bullrich would become Minister of Education of the Autonomous City of Buenos Aires.
 He took office on January 5, 2010.
 During his tenure, he reduced subsidies to private schools to increase teacher salaries in public schools by around 29% and closed 221 classes in order to merge them and decrease inefficiencies.
 During his administration launched the Sarmiento Plan, in order to give laptops to students and teachers.

 Minister of Education and Election to the Senate

 Mauricio Macri became president in 2015, and announced that he would be his minister of education.
 His mandate ended in 2017, after he became a senator.
 He was replaced by Alejandro Finocchiaro.

 In 2017, Bullrich ran for Senator of the Buenos Aires province, leading the Cambiemos Party ticket.
 His list defeated the Citizen's Unity list, led by Cristina Fernández de Kirchner by a little more than four percentage points.
 1Pais, led by Sergio Massa, was third.

 As a senator, he opposed the national campaign for the decriminalization of abortion in 2018, stating religious arguments to do so.

 In 2021, Bullrich was diagnosed with ALS.
-Due to his illness, he resigned to the Senate in December of that year.
+Due to his illness, he resigned from the Senate in December of that year.